-Medicine development decisions are complex, involving many different stakeholders and based on many different factors (e.g. legal, ethical, clinical and societal factors).
+Medicine development decisions are complex, involving many different stakeholders and based on many different factors (e.g. legal, ethical, clinical and societal).
 The following initiatives / tools have been developed to consider the impact of alternative evidence generation activities, such as an earlier use of real-world evidence (RWE).

-The Sure-Real simulation and interactive visualisation tool was developed as part of GetReal, in a collaboration between NICE and the Massachusetts Institute of Technology (MIT) NEWDIGS programme (see more here).
+The Sure-Real simulation and interactive visualisation tool was developed as part of GetReal, in a collaboration between NICE and the Massachusetts Institute of Technology (MIT) NEW Drug Development ParadIGmS (NEWDIGS) programme (see Key Important Initiatives).
 The purpose of Sure-Real is to assess the impact of alternative evidence generation strategies in clinical drug development using RWE.

 Who is it for?